Alexander Isak: Newcastle striker wants to leave amid Liverpool interest - but what happens now?

 There is a growing feeling among the wider public that Isak's behaviour is unacceptable and this could even impact fan sentiment on Merseyside.

-However, speaking to Sky Sports News this week, Jamie Carragher felt Isak's tactics would be unlikely to lead to Liverpool's interest being affected.
+However, speaking to Sky Sports News last week, Jamie Carragher felt Isak's tactics would be unlikely to lead to Liverpool's interest being affected.

 "They won't, whether we think they should or shouldn't," he said, before making it clear he didn't agree with the approach.